salesforce/storm-dynamic-spout/README.md

 Your implemented [Trigger]() will notify the [SpoutMonitor]() that it would like to stop a Sideline Request.
 The SpoutMonitor will first determine which [FilterChainStep]() was associated with the request and remove it from the *main* VirtualSidelineSpout instance's
 [FilterChain]().
-It will also record the *main* VirtualSidelineSpout's current offsets within the topic and record them via your configured [PersistenceManager]() implementation.
+It will also record the *main* VirtualSidelineSpout's current offsets within the topic and record them via your configured [PersistenceAdapter]() implementation.
 At this point messages consumed from the Kafka topic will no longer be filtered.
 The SpoutMonitor will create a new instance of VirtualSidelineSpout configured to start consuming from the offsets recorded during the Start Sideline Request when filtering first began, and stop consuming once it's reached the offsets where filtering was stopped.
 Additionally it will take the [FilterChainStep]() that was used to filter the *main* VirtualSidelineSpout